DavidAkabogu/tic-tac-toe/README.md

 # tic-tac-toe
-collaborative coding project by Akabogu Chibuikem David and Jude Ohiani for the Afried Software Developers Full-stack training
+collaborative coding project by Akabogu Chibuikem David and Adinoyi Jude Ohiani for the Afried Software Developers Full-stack training